AKIvan/akivan.github.io/_posts/2021-02-09-Multi-Region-Cross-Account-CodePipeline.md

               Type: KMS

 At the end we end up with defining the artifact or the artifact store for each region (with their corresponding kms keys).
-Note: There should be IAM Roles and Assume Role for the AWS Account (Tools) to have access to other environments and Roles for the pipelines to execute the code.

 This should be the end results image of the pipeline